Lightning Arrester Explained

 Metal Oxide Varistor (MOV): The Core of the Lightning Arrester

 The heart of most modern arresters is the Metal Oxide Varistor (MOV).
-This ceramic device has a unique electrical behavior.
-Under normal operating voltages, it acts as an insulator, preventing current flow.
-However, when a high voltage surge appears, the MOV instantly becomes a conductor, providing a low-resistance path for the surge current to flow to the ground.
+This ceramic device has a unique electrical behaviour.
+Under normal operating voltages, it acts as an insulator, preventing the flow of current.
+However, when a high-voltage surge appears, the MOV instantly becomes a conductor, providing a low-resistance path for the surge current to flow to ground.
 This rapid response effectively clamps the voltage and protects the connected equipment.
+To maintain power quality, utilities must monitor power quality and harmonics, ensuring that protective devices like arresters operate effectively.

 Insulation Coordination: A System-Wide Approach